jasonm23/onlisp-markdown/onlisp.md

 of expression into another, so they’re the natural choice when writing embedded languages.

-In general, the more an embedded language can be implemented by transfor- mation, the better.
+In general, the more an embedded language can be implemented by transformation, the better.
 For one, it’s less work.
-If the new language has arithmetic, for example, you needn’t face all the complexities of representing and manipu- lating numeric quantities.
+If the new language has arithmetic, for example, you needn’t face all the complexities of representing and manipulating numeric quantities.
 If Lisp’s arithmetic capabilities are sufﬁcient for your purposes, then you can simply transform your arithmetic expressions into the equivalent Lisp ones, and leave the rest to the Lisp.